If your family dentist has referred you to a periodontist for specialized treatment, now may be the time to invest in your oral health.

 Annual Maximum

-The annual benefit maximum often increases the periodontal treatment cost with dental insurance.
+The annual benefit maximum often increases the cost of periodontal treatment with dental insurance.
 The yearly maximum limits the benefits the plan pays in twelve months.

-When you max out your dental insurance, this is what to do: spread the claims out over two years or more.
+When you max out your dental insurance, spread the claims out over two years or more.
 Your periodontist may treat one quadrant of your mouth at a time, allowing the process to spill over to a new plan year.

 For instance, a plan with a $1,500 annual maximum will pay $1,500 towards the allowed amount if you condense treatment into one year and $3,000 if spread over two.